Diallo75012/langGraph_little_brain_rag_app_work_helper/README.md

 - [x] Read more the documentation in order to understand different objects
 - [x] Do more of the tutorial to have a feel of different way to use it and print the output to familiarize with the different objects
 - [x] Create a function that runs agent code in docker and does it on the fly would be perfect for a tool and safety of kind of sandboxing of agent code
+- [ ] Change the pdf/webpage_parser docs in order for those to integrate new db rows and structure and store the right content and have the pandas dataframes with right columns
 - [ ] Create and test PDF and Webpage parser to get only the quality data and structure it in a good way to enhance embedding/retrieval performances
 - [ ] From experience gathered, start thinking of a custom graph that you want to create.
 You should be able to make a simple one and then complicate it along the way
 - [ ] Be creative and create your tutorial on an interesting use case